|

 gather for flight.

-Magic is balanced in the Scales,
+Magic is balanced in the Scales,swing high, swing low,

 the autumn gales